FdSc Humanistic Counselling and Psychotherapy MBACP(Accred.)

 Coach House Counselling offers counselling with both daytime and evening appointments available.
 As a qualified professional, I adhere to the BACP Ethical framework and it's values and principles.

-I am currently offering counselling via telephone or Zoom video platform.
+I am currently offering counselling face to face or via telephone or Zoom video platform.
 We can discuss which media you would prefer.
 Payment would be via Bank Transfer 24 hours in advance.

 These are some comments received from previous clients